Wucaiqianshan National Mountaineering Trails (southern section)

 The hike finishes with a long descent on steps into a park area, and then a walk out along the road to the gate.

-At this time of year we should see some lovely blossoms on the first half of the hike.
+At this time of year we might see some lovely blossoms on the first half of the hike.

 - Pavilions and viewing platforms, plus signs that tell tall tales of bandits and bullies, imperial visits, a magical goose, and fanciful landmarks